International Student Admissions

-Applying to Moravian College during the COVID-19 Pandemic
+Applying to Moravian University during the COVID-19 Pandemic

 Above all, we hope that all students and families affected by the outbreak remain safe and healthy through these challenging times.
 We appreciate your patience and understanding.

-What if I can't get my visa in time to attend Moravian College?
+What if I can't get my visa in time to attend Moravian University?